psychotimmy/aoc2025/README.md

 # Advent of Code 2025

-Fortran 77 (mostly - some extensions and f90 style recursion used) on RaspberryPiOS (Debian trixie)
+Fortran 77 on RaspberryPiOS (Debian trixie)

 Use (with gfortran installed) f77 filename.f -o filename to compile and link.